nessux/TundraExploration4RO/README.md

 # Features

-- Realistic part sizes and fuel types/capacities for Gojira (Starship), Ghidorah (Falcon 9), Bagorah (Falcon 9 v1.0), Mothra (Falcon 1), Gigan (Dragon 1) and Rodan (Dragon 2) and Strongbacks
+- Realistic part sizes, fuel types/capacities and (mostly) masses for Gojira (Starship), Ghidorah (Falcon 9/FH), Bagorah (Falcon 9 v1.0), Mothra (Falcon 1), Gigan (Dragon 1), Rodan (Dragon 2) and Strongbacks
 - Realistic names for all parts
 - Falcon 9 versions of the RCS thrusters (using Nitrogen) and Landing Legs from KRE
+- SpaceX logos for all Falcon rockets
 - Adjustments for all SmokeScreen plumes from Tundra Exploration for the new part sizes.

+# Installation

+- Install Tundra Exploration and all of its dependecies
+- Copy the contents of GameData into the GameData folder of your KSP RO install
+- Copy the contents of Extras/SpaceX Decals/GameData into the GameData folder of your KSP RO install (and override files if asked)

 # TODOs

-- Realistic descriptions
+- Useful descriptions
-- More realistic mass-values for Dragon 1 and 2
+- Better mass-values for Dragon 1 and 2
+- Realistic maximum temperatures
 - Add sources
-- Realistic maximum temperatures